 Survey on Endoscopic Surveillance of Achalasia

-Surveillance in achalasia is fraught with controversies and varied clinical practise.
-There is an absence of established guideline from experts from either side of Atlantic and the idea of achalasia surveillance comes from anecdotal experience, case reports and retrospective studies with low numbers.
+Surveillance in achalasia is fraught with controversies and varied clinical practice.
+There is an absence of an established guideline from experts from either side of the Atlantic and the idea of achalasia surveillance comes from anecdotal experience, case reports and retrospective studies with low numbers.

 Establishing current practice in the UK will enable a more realistic overview of whether surveillance in this small group of patients is worthwhile in terms of cost effectiveness and the overall impact on long-term survival.

 As most clinicians will have only a small number of patients under their care, establishing a national database might be considered worthwhile to determine more accurately the risk involved and other predisposing factors.